NixImagery/Niximagery/_cameras/hasselblad-v.md

 Hasselblad have made improvements with each iteration of the film backs: the later type IV backs have a dark slide holder which I imagine will be a very smart thing to have for a system in my hashy hands.
 If there's a nice safe place to put the dark slide, then I'm less likely to sit on it or drop it in a river.
 This Hasselblad is going outdoors.

 ## The hunt begins
-So, I think I'm looking for a 503 CW with a 42204 screen; an A12 Type IV back; waist-level viewfinder; and an 80mm Planar, or 250mm Sonnar lens.
+So, at best I'm looking for a 503 CW with a 42204 screen; an A12 Type IV back; waist-level viewfinder; and an 80mm Planar, or 250mm Sonnar lens.
 There is a complete 1998 kit on eBay with the 80mm, boxed, for a buy-it-now price of £2,800 or directly from [the seller](Mifsuds.COM) for £3K.
-Another 1997 kit is available for £2K.
-If I'm more humble about the age of the cameras, there's a 1986 501CM kit for £1300.
+Another 1997 kit with a 2000 back is available with a 6 month warranty for £2K from Cambrian.
+If I'm more humble about the age of the cameras, there's a 1986 501CM kit for £1300: a private auction of a 1988 503 CX / 80mm T* planar realised the same price.

 ## Sources
 {:.no_toc}